 Mrs. Cynthia Haker

-I started my teaching career in the Grand Prairie School District where I taught third and second grade for many years.
-I then moved into a more focused role where I worked with struggling readers until my husband’s job brought us to Central Texas.
-We have been here seven years now and absolutely love it.
-I have two amazing daughters Isabella 10 and Emma 7 that also attend TREA.
+I started my teaching career in the Grand Prairie School District where I taught 2nd and 3rd grade for many years.
+Then, I moved into a more focused role where I worked with struggling readers until my husband’s job brought us to Central Texas.
+We have been here for 8 years now and absolutely love it.
+I have two amazing daughters Isabella, 10, and Emma, 7, that also attend TREA.